 Hiking also helps to drain fluids that could form varicose veins and leisurely walking is recommended for varicose vein sufferers.
 Furthermore, the pumping action of a good hike generates minerals essential to spinal disc health, which high impact sports do not do.

 And if you suffer from issues such as a flat feet or high arch, overpronation or underpronation, dodgy knees or hips then gear up correctly to overcome them.
-There are plenty of excellent shoes for overpronation and footwear designed to overcome most issues, plus using walking poles helps take pressure of knees and hips.
+There are plenty of excellent shoes designed to overcome most issues, for example if you suffer with overpronation check out this article about the best footwear to correct it.
+Furthermore, using walking poles helps take pressure of knees and hips.

 Above all walking is a hugely rewarding activity.
 When you reach the top of a climb, whether it’s a small hill or a big mountain you get a huge feeling of achievement.
 This leads to improved confidence and self esteem – when you overcome anything that you find difficult it massively boosts your self belief.